mtd1278/shell/README.md

 `bash`.
 One thing you should do on your own time is learn more about your shell, by reading the man pages or other online materials.

+### Source Code Directories
+msh - contains the file msh.c which you will modify for this assignment.
+No
+      other code may be modified

+tester - test harness.
+No file in this directory may be modified

 ## Program Specifications

 ### Basic Shell: `msh`